mukhammadalimk/natours/readme.md

 Created with Node.js, Express.js, Mongodb, Mongoose in Jonas Schmedtmann's course on Udemy.com

+You can do the following actions on the Natours website:

+- log in and signup with email
+- upload your photo
+- update passwords and emails
+- book a tour with stripe(fake transaction)
+- get an email after sign up by mukhammadalime@gmail.com

 I added following additional features to the project:

 - Signup